 About Catalyst CEO Champions For Change

 Women represent about 50% of the world’s population.1 Their contributions to the global economy are significant: countries with at least half of their population of women participating in the labor force contribute 62% of the world’s gross domestic product (GDP).2 Yet women’s representation in business leadership remains staggeringly low.
-Only about 5% of Fortune Global 500 companies are run by women CEOs.3 In the United States, women hold just 27% of board seats in the Fortune 5004 and 32% of board seats in the S&P 500.5 For women women from marginalized racial and ethnic groups, the numbers are even more dismal.6 We have to change that.
+Only about 6% of Fortune Global 500 companies are run by women CEOs, and women hold less than one quarter (23%) of board seats across the world.3 For women from marginalized racial and ethnic groups, the numbers are even more dismal.4 We have to change that.
 Because progress for women is progress for everyone.
 That’s why on International Women’s Day 2017, we launched Catalyst CEO Champions For Change.

 Affirmation of Support